 Do you need insurance to ride an ebike?

-If you are riding in England, Scotland or Wales, there is no requirement to have a licence or insurance to ride an electric bike, as long as it is not subject to the requirements of the Road Traffic Act.
-This means the electric assist is limited to 15.5 mph, the motor provides no more than 250 watts of power, and the assist is only active while peddling.
+If you are riding in the UK there is no requirement to have a licence or insurance to ride an electric bike, so long as it is not subject to the requirements of the Road Traffic Act.
+This means the electric assist is limited to 15.5 mph, the motor provides no more than 250 watts of peak power, and the assist is only active while peddling.
 Electric bikes with throttles on the handlebars are not allowed.
 The law also requires riders to be 14 years old or over.

 Is the EU going to make us get electric bike insurance?